 After eleven years, Rachel moved on to the Tennessee District Attorneys General Conference, where she served as one of two statewide special prosecutors for two and a half years.
 In that capacity, she gained valuable experience in twenty-four of the State’s thirty-one judicial districts.

 In addition, she developed a passion for teaching trial advocacy.
 From 2008 through 2011, she taught annually at the National Advocacy Center, which brought together prosecutors from across the country for trial advocacy training.
 She later served on the Trial Advocacy Committee of the Tennessee District Attorneys General Conference, where she helped develop an intensive, week-long trial advocacy school for Tennessee prosecutors.
 For her work with the Trial Advocacy Committee, she received the President’s Award, given in recognition of exceptional service to the criminal justice system of Tennessee, the Tennessee District Attorneys General Conference and the citizens of Tennessee.
-She trained prosecutors from across Tennessee for five years at the Trial Ad Course developed by the Committee, in the capacity of faculty team leader and lecturer.
+She trained prosecutors from across Tennessee for five years at the Trial Advocacy Course developed by the Committee, in the capacity of faculty team leader and lecturer.
 She has also participated in training law enforcement for several Tennessee law enforcement agencies.
 Rachel currently serves as an adjunct professor in the trial advocacy program at Belmont University College of Law.

 Rachel is a graduate of Colorado College in Colorado Springs, Colorado where she earned a Bachelor of Arts in Geology.
 After finishing her undergraduate work, Rachel moved to Tennessee where she lived and worked for a year and a half, before returning to Colorado where she attended law school at the University of Denver.
 While at DU, she was a member of both the trial team and the appellate team, which introduced her to the courtroom and gave her the opportunity to compete nationally for each team.
-Rachel graduated in the Order of the Coif, an honorary society designating the top ten percent of her class.
+Rachel graduated in the Order of Saint Ives, an honorary society designating the top ten percent of her class.